RenderKit/ospray/doc/api.md

 the device.
 If changes are made to the device that is already set as the current device, it does not need to be set as current again.

-To get device-specific properties, the following function can be called:
+OSPRay allows applications to query runtime properties of a device in order to do enhanced validation of what device was loaded at runtime.
+The following function can be used to get these device-specific properties (attiributes about the device, not paramter values)

     int64_t ospDeviceGetProperty(OSPDevice, OSPDeviceProperty);